peterhinch/micropython-async/v3/docs/THREADING.md

 This document is primarily for those wishing to interface `uasyncio` code with that running under the `_thread` module.
-It presents classes for that purpose which may also find use for communicatiing between threads and in interrupt service routine (ISR) applications.
+It presents classes for that purpose which may also find use for communicating between threads and in interrupt service routine (ISR) applications.
 It provides an overview of the problems implicit in pre-emptive multi tasking.